br0b/wiki-path-finder/README.md

 ## Known bugs

-When querying links using the Wikimedia API, the API sometimes returns links that are hidden and cannot be accessed by a wikipedia user without inspecting the webpage's source code.
+ - ~~When querying links using the Wikimedia API, the API sometimes returns links that are hidden and cannot be accessed by a wikipedia user without inspecting the webpage's source code.
-Thus, some of the paths returned by this program may not conform to the project specification.
+Thus, some of the paths returned by this program may not conform to the project specification.~~ <br>
+The hidden links can be accessed to by clicking on buttons and expanding HTML elements.